Chiragkp12/Java-practice/README.md

 use the package name specifically for the folder name you are using create a correct core package that holds the byte code and detail of the project

+In the main method confirm the class name is same as the file name to avoid errors caused by the compiled